symonr9/gospel-initiative/README.md

 - Run on Android: `npm run android`
 - Run on iOS: `npm run ios`
 - Run on Web: `npm run web`

+## Setup for development with server

+1. Run `ipconfig` on terminal and find `IPv4 Address`.
+2. Update `gospel-initiative` `.env` file in project directory (make if necessary).
+   - Add `SERVER_URL` parameter set to this url at port `3000`.
+   - Add `PRODUCTION_MODE` set to false.
+3. In `gospel-initiative` project directory, run `npx run start` to start the Expo server.
+4. Go to `gospel-initiative-backend` repo and run `node app.js` in project directory.
+   - Also run `npx prisma studio` for Prisma Studio DB editor.

+Note: The phone device you are trying to connect to must be on the same WiFi network as the laptop.